 Activities Sub-Zones

 3A-D [DELETED] [DELETED] [DELETED]

 Residential

 Any activity not provided in the following table NC

-Accessory buildings to a maximum gfa of 50m2 per site Р
+Accessory buildings to a maximum gfa of 50m2 per site P

 [DELETED]

 [DELETED]

 Child care facility

 Up to five children Р

 More than five children D

-Construction of a building or additions/alterations to an existing building and construction of any other structures (e.g fences, and decks less than 1m) not meeting the definition of a building P Except in the Coastal Environment Overlay
+Construction of a building or additions/alterations to an existing building and construction of any other structures (e.g fences, and decks less than 1m) not meeting the definition of a building

 Construction of a building or external additions to an existing building within the Coastal Environment Overlay RD

-Alterations to any existing building and construction of any other structures (e.g fences, and decks less than 1m) not meeting the definition of a building within the Coastal Environment Overlay P
+Alterations to any existing building and construction of any other structures (e.g fences, and decks less than 1m) not meeting the definition of a building within the Coastal Environment Overlay Р

 [DELETED]

 Demolition of an existing building Р

 Education Facility (other than childcare centres provided for above) D

 Home occupation Р

 Homestay accommodation Р

 Integrated Residential Development within the Integrated Residential Development Overlay on the Estuary Estates Structure Plan RD

 Integrated Residential Development outside the Integrated Residential Development Overlay on the Estuary Estates Structure Plan 3A-3B - D 3C-3D - NC

 [DELETED]

-Any non-compliance with any of the Development Controls set out in Section 16.8 other than density limits specified in Rule 16.8.2.2 RD
+Any non-compliance with any of the Development Controls set out in Section 16.8 other than density limits specified in Rule 16.8.2.2.
+The activity status in Chapter 16 prevails over any activity status identified in Chapter 13.
+RD

-Residential unit(s) for residential purposes within the density limits specified in Rule 16.8.2.2 Р
+Residential unit(s) for residential P